Objective rates as covariant derivatives on the manifold of Riemannian metrics: Introduction

 The \emph{objectivity principle} (\emph{i.e.} material frame indifference~\cite{Old1950,Nol1959,TN1965}) is nowadays a cornerstone for the formulation of rate-form constitutive equations for solids and fluids.
 So called objective time-derivatives (rates) of objective mechanical quantities have been proposed in the literature~\cite{Zar1903,Jau1911,Old1950,Tru1955,GN1965}, in order to introduce some kind of elasticity for viscous fluids or to derive computationally efficient formulations of finite strain elasto-(visco-)plasticity~\cite{Lad1980,Lad1999,Lub1990}.
 Some extensions to four-dimensional formalism can be found in~\cite{RPK2013,PRA2015}.
 Since a lot of objective derivatives are available in the literature, the natural question arose of how to unify them all~\cite{Hil1978}, as well as of better understanding their intrinsic nature~\cite{MH1994}.
 In other words, to clarify the mathematical concept underlined.
 A fuzzy classification into \emph{co-rotational types} (generalizing the Green--Naghdi objective rate), and \emph{non co-rotational types} (of Lie--Olroyd--Truesdell type) was sometimes made but is still unclear.
+Xiao and coworkers~\cite{XBM1998} have then proposed a quite general expression which includes all known co-rotational objective derivatives, but did not explain what kind of mathematical object they were.
 The remaining question was thus to find the underlying rigorous mathematical formulation of the concept that allows to unify them all (and eventually formulate new ones).

-Marsden and Hughes~\cite{MH1994} did claim that all objective derivatives of the stress tensor were in fact Lie derivatives, or more precisely, linear combinations of Lie derivatives of the (contravariant) stress tensor and of its different covariant and mixed forms (obtained by lowering subscripts thanks to the Euclidean metric).
-We will show, in this paper, that this claim is false.
-Xiao and coworkers~\cite{XBM1998} have then proposed a quite general expression which includes all known co-rotational objective derivatives (but not Fiala's objective rate~\cite{Fia2004}, derived a few years later from Ebin's metric on $\Met(\body)$).
+Marsden and Hughes did write that \emph{``All so-called objective rates of second-order tensors are in fact Lie derivatives''} \cite[Box 6.1 p.
+99]{MH1994}, or more precisely, linear combinations of Lie derivatives of the (contravariant) stress tensor and of its different covariant and mixed forms (obtained by lowering subscripts thanks to the Euclidean metric).
+However, these ``Lie derivatives'' do not include Fiala's objective rate~\cite{Fia2004}, derived a few years later, and their statement is thus not a satisfying answer to the question.